 Learn more about those items lurking in your closet or collecting dust on your display shelves!
 Bring them to the Steele Auditorium at the Heard Museum during our semi-annual American Indian Art & Artifacts Appraisal Day, presented by the Heard Museum Council.
 Leading Native art traders will examine your treasures, including baskets, textiles, pottery, jewelry, carvings, paintings, sculptures and other Native art forms and offer information about materials, dates, artists and traditions.

-The Statement of Estimated Value may or may not be acceptable for insurance purposes.
-You should check with your insurance agent for acceptability.
+The Statement of Estimated Value is not for insurance purposes.